 Now that everything’s ready to go, you can either check out the ESPN triggers and create your own recipes, or you can try out these recipes which use Pushover to keep you updated about the most interesting Olympic results.

-IFTTT will push-notify you whenever anyone breaks a world record using this recipe.
+IFTTT will push-notify you whenever anyone breaks a world record using.

 Olympic recipes can also be created to notify you whenever there’s any major news from ESPN.
 Plus, you don’t have to be notified by Pushover.
 For instance, you can collect information in Evernote, post links to Facebook, have details emailed to you or sent by SMS.
 See all the public ESPN Olympic IFTTT recipes here.